Gooozeee/dynamic-sql-to-graphql/README.md

     docker-compose up
 ```
 3. Run the DynamicSqlToGraphQl.API project and Swagger will pop up where you can use the GraphQl API.

-# How the project will work

-* On startup of the application, a background service will retrieve the source db and clone it into the GraphQl db.
-* From this database it will generate a schema, expose the schema on an endpoint and expose the data on a seperate endpoint.
-* If any updates have been made to the schema/ data, the background agent will find these updates at intervals specified in the configuration and will update the schema and data.

 # Project versioning - This project will be implemented in these specific versions.